 The City of Lawrence is hereby certified to proceed with administration of State and Federally-funded projects within the City on routes that are off the National Highway System.
-This three-year certification will expire on April 23, 2024.
+This three-year certification will expire on April 5, 2027.

 Attached is the LPA-Administered Re-Certification Checklist.
-This document identifies areas in which the City could improve with respect to the LPA-Administered process.

 If you have any questions, please do not hesitate to contact us.
-Questions may be directed to Nelda Buckley, Nelda.Buckley@ks.gov, or Bill Legge, Bill.Legge@ks.gov.
+Questions may be directed to Dawn Hueske, dawn.hueske@ks.gov.
 Again, we would like to thank you for your cooperation and effort in completing this certification process.